-Fans crushed and four arrested as the US-based prankster’s meetup turned into a stampete.
+Fans were crushed and four people arrested when a meet-and-greet with US-based prankster Adam Saleh turned into a stampede.

 — Yasmin Alsaady❤️ (@YasminAlsaady) September 30, 2017

-The meet and greet was planned for 4pm, however the “dangerous size” of crowd resulted with the police intervening at the event at around 3.50pm.
-The amount of fans was deemed too dangerous for the small venue, and officers attempted to disperse the groups soon after.
+The meet-and-greet was planned for 4pm, but the “dangerous size” of the crowd resulted in the police intervening at the event at around 3.50pm.
+The amount of fans was deemed too dangerous for the small venue, and officers attempted to disperse the group soon after.

 The Metropolitan Police warned potential attendees to avoid the area on Twitter: